-Has your organisation embraced multi-cloud and hybrid cloud solutions, but the results aren’t meeting expectations?
-The rapid proliferation of cloud computing has come to define the past decade of business innovation.
-However, adopting cloud computing services without a solid digital services management plan in place can lead to wasted time and money, security issues, employee and stakeholder dissatisfaction, and roadblocks in the path of your company’s digital transformation.
+While many organization are embracing multi-cloud and hybrid cloud solutions, the results aren’t quite meeting expectations.
+Why?
+Because adopting cloud computing services without a solid digital services management (DSM) plan can lead to wasted time and money, security issues, employee and stakeholder dissatisfaction, and roadblocks in the path of your company’s digital transformation.
+Sound familiar?

 Caption: Adopting cloud computing services without having a digital service management plan can be costly for your business.